mapbox/mr-ui/README.md

 - Update all version numbers and create a Git tag.
 - Build the `pkg/` directory: `npm run build`.
 - `cd` into the `pkg/` directory and `npm run publish` from there.
+- Run `npm run deploy-docs` to update the docs at https://mapbox.github.io/mr-ui/